Need more information? Find answers to the most common questions under Practical information.

 It’s easy to get to DAC on foot from anywhere in Copenhagen.
 For instance, we are just 10 minutes from Copenhagen City Hall Square and 15-20 minutes from both Copenhagen Central Station and the Metro.

 The trip from Copenhagen Airport takes about 20 minutes by car and 30 minutes with public transportation.

-Take bus lines 1A, 2A or 9A to Stormgade or line 66 to the Royal Danish Library.
+Take bus lines 37, 31, 23 and 2A to Stormgade (5 min. walk), line 5C and 68 to Otto Mønsteds Plads (2 min. walk) or line 26 to the Royal Danish Library (2 min. walk).
 By sightseeing bus, get off at the Royal Danish Library.

 If you’re coming by bike, you can use BLOX’s underground bicycle parking.
 You can access the bicycle parking from Bryghuspladsen via both an elevator and stairs.

 Are you curious to know why there are apartments on top of the BLOX building?
 Or did the exhibition post some new questions in your mind?
 Then have a talk with our exhibition hosts.
 They are dedicated to architecture and ready to share their knowledge and passion with you in our exhibitions.

 From Bryghuspladsen there are stairs and an elevator down to the main entrance at the DAC Passage.
 You will enter into the building’s welcome area via a revolving door.
 At the cloakroom in the far left-hand corner, you can access every DAC level, by elevator or via the Main Stairs.